madhavpujara-at/voyage-backend/prd/digital_kudos_wall_prd.md

       * Recipient's Name
       * Team Name
       * Category
-    * Users can search kudos. *Details of the search mechanism (e.g., which fields are searchable, type of search) will be determined during the UI design phase.*
+    * Users can search kudos based on Recipient's Name, Category, and Team Name.
+    * Users can sort kudos by "Recent" or "Oldest".

 * **4.2.
 Authentication**
   * **4.2.1.
 Signup:**